Letâs imagine:

 Youâre actually not one of those frontend weirdos.
 Youâre a backend engineer.
 Youâre not one to push pixels.
 You push data into databases and pull it back out using a plethora of CRUD endpoints.
 You sing the gospel of Go.
 You build a nice GraphQL API so those frontend teams donât bother you with new requirements to tailor your API to their needs all the damn time.
 On the rare chance that youâve actually got to serve a frontend from your backend application you decide to serve HTML with HTMX sprinkled on top for extra interactivity.
 Thereâs no way youâd touch any of that lousy JavaScript yourself.

-You deploy and run your application on Vercel, or you host it with the friendly folks at Fly.io.
+You deploy and run your application on Vercel, or you host it with the quirky folks at Fly.io.
 As your organization grows, you start packing everything into Containers and start deploying to a managed Kubernetes cluster hosted on AWS.
 Youâve got a bunch of tireless tired SREs at your company who manage all that âk8sâ madness for you.
-On top of that they provide you with nice dashboards showing metrics, logs, and all sorts of events â Observability as they say.
-For some reason theyâre always grumpy and fighting fires, but luckily thatâs none of your business.
+On top of that they provide you with nice dashboards showing metrics, logs, and all sorts of events â Observability as they call it.
+You wonder why theyâre always so tired and on the edge, but youâll leave solving that mystery for another day.

 Whatâs your point, grumpy old fart?

-The libraries, frameworks, languages, tools, patterns, platforms, and services I mentioned above give you a lot of practical abstractions so that you donât need to worry about whatâs beneath.
-You can focus on building the next AI-crypto-thing (Iâm getting cynical again, huh?) instead of getting lost in the weeds of the complexity of frontends, backends, servers, operations, and keeping things up and running.
+Despite my grumpy undertones, Iâm not implying that any of the technologies and patterns I listed above are bad.
+They arenât.
+Thereâs hardly anything thatâs clearly good or bad in software engineering1.
+These tools and technologies are popular for a reason.
+They allow engineering teams to be effective and keep on building, shipping and running software reliably.
+They give you practical abstractions so that you donât need to worry about whatâs beneath.
+You can focus on building the next big thing instead of getting lost in the weeds of frontends, backends, servers, operations, and keeping things up and running.

-If you need inspiration for an application you could build, how aboutâŚ
+If you need inspiration for an application you could build, how aboutâŠ

 The rules of the under-engineering challenge are simple: